-In an earlier article we discussed how various social media platforms can help you with growing your business, depending on your area and who you are looking to sell too.
+In an earlier article, we discussed how various social media platforms can help you with growing your business, depending on your area and who you are looking to sell too.

 Here we focus on Twitter because it can help you across a range of business sectors.
-Even if you main business opportunities are on another platform such as Facebook, Pinterest, Instagram or something else having an active and professional, believable twitter profile should also be a key part of your strategy.
+Even if your main business opportunities are on another platform such as Facebook, Pinterest, Instagram or something else having an active and professional, believable twitter profile should also be a key part of your strategy.

 Key twitter questions to ask yourself, and some answers that might help.

 Are you an egg?
 Make your twitter profile look like you care!

 Put an image up.
 If you can’t even be bothered, it won’t inspire others either.

 Start tweeting.
 It doesn’t have to be anything personal.
 Nor should they all be about your company, though some are fine.
 Find some good tweets by people who you are impressed by, and retweet them.
 Your guiding principle should be, is this tweet likely to be of help to others, or visually impressive?
 If so, then share it.
 Tweeting will gain you followers, it also helps make your own twitter become a more attractive proposition for others to engage.

 Use Twitter as a foot in the door.
 Are you building up your contacts?